impactbyte-learn/impactodo-api/README.md

 When execute any of this commands the app start with clustering, creating many cluster apps depending of the numbers of CPU's your computer had.

+### Development

-### Development: In Development mode the express app is starter with nodemon for automatic refresh when do changes.
+In development mode the express app is starter with nodemon for automatic refresh when do changes.

 ```sh
 npm run dev
 ```

+### Test

-### Test: Run test in development environment
+Run test in development environment

 ```sh
 npm test
 ```

+### Production

-### Production: Run app in production environment
+Run app in production environment

 ```sh
 npm start